bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 \end{equation}

 We can also refer to the sources as independent components.
-There are various view points of the ICA method and various approaches to it.
+There are various viewpoints of the ICA method and approaches to it.
 Here a description of the "InfoMax" method for ICA will be presented.

 #### InfoMax ICA
 Let's assume that there $s$  comes from uknown densitiy $P_s{(s)}$, parametarized with $W$ or it can be written as $P_s{(Wx)}$.
 Our goal is to estimate this probability $P^*_{s}{(s)}=\prod_{i=1}^N P_{s_i}^{*}(s_i)$ given the obesrvations, under the independence assumption.